COVID-19 Associated Acute Kidney Injury: Managing Pandemic Demand Surge for Kidney Replacement Therapy in the US

 To meet the increasing demand, several operational and manufacturing adaptations were implemented:

-- Increased the bagged dialysate solutions, including increasing the production of bicarbonate
+- Increased production of bagged dialysate solutions, including bicarbonate

 - Expanded lactate-based home solutions for use in hospitals